How I Feel About My Skin Disease

 - Keeping my bed and bedroom dust and allergy-free

 - Avoiding wearing polyester fabrics or blended fabrics

 - Strong preference for organic (GOTS or OEKO-TEX certified) clothes

 - Using organic and toxin-free detergent to wash my clothes and bedding

 - Healthy eating and watching my diet

 - Avoiding stress within my close family and friend circles

 In learning to live with sensitive skin, I have become more aware of my environment, the things I sleep in, what I wear, hygienic products, and nutrition.
-After many years, this mindset has helped me a lot to stop taking steroids and accepting that my skin is, well, just sensitive.
-I cannot use regular shampoos and have to ‘BYO’ my own shampoo to the hairdresser.
-It made me strong-willed enough to co-found this company and it encourages me to make healthier life choices every day.
+After many years, this mindset has helped me to stop taking steroids and accept that my skin is, well, sensitive.
+I cannot use regular shampoos and have to bring my own shampoo to the hairdresser.
+But this journey also made me strong-willed enough to co-found this company, and it encourages me to make healthier life choices every day.

-Aizome Bedding understands that with the wide variety of human skin types comes diverse levels of sensitivity.
-Regardless of the world calling it a disease or not, you should look at your skin as something that sets you apart from everyone else in your unique characteristics.
-The condition of your skin should be loved and embraced at any chance you get.
-Because we see the need for truly healthy bedding that not only reduces toxins but avoids them, we are proud to present the first naturally dyed bedding that has been specially created to soothe and pamper sensitive skin.
+At AIZOME, we see the need for truly healthy bedding that not only reduces toxins but avoids them, and we are proud to present the first naturally dyed bedding that has been specially created to soothe and pamper sensitive skin.